Anamaria Necsulea – Laureate of the 2013 SIB Early Career Bioinformatician Award

 Anamaria received the award for her research on “The evolution of vertebrate tissue transcriptomes” (Brawand, Soumillon, Necsulea et al., 2011 and Necsulea et al., 2014), which she conducted as part of her postdoctoral work at the University of Lausanne in the team of former SIB Group Leader Henrik Kaessmann (now at the Center for Molecular Biology at the University of Heidelberg).

 Today, Anamaria has a tenure research position at the Centre National de la Recherche Scientifique (CNRS) in Lyon, France, where she continues her research in the area of evolutionary genomics.
-To learn more about Anamaria’s projects, have a look at her webpage and read our interview with her.

 Any words for the future generation of bioinformaticians?